ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 2: 1202 Program Alarm
 And now the borrow checker starts to appear. `prog[prog[pc+3]] = prog[prog[pc+1]] + prog[prog[pc+2]]` should work, we need to store the internal `prog[pc]` in an interim var.
 Bit annoying.
 I know IntCode's going to be a staple for the rest of the year.
 Time to look into proper structs.

+## Day 2.5: Add flamegraphs
+ok this is **very** impressive.
+Install one cargo dependency, spend a few minutes reading the docs, and flamegraph runs - on a mac no less - with zero diffculties.
+I'm so used to stringing together my own script to hook the perf output into the .pl files.
+Cargo is 🔥💯🔥.

+For the downsides there's already 128 dependencies and full compilation time of my, what, 200 lines of rust is 13 seconds (21 seconds in release).
+Incremental builds fix this, but it's a bit of a concern.